 Crockpot Cheesy Potatoes (also known as funeral potatoes) are the perfect side dish for any meal!
 They are easy enough for a weeknight family meal but delicious enough for a special occasion.
 The slow cooker does all the work in this recipe - just add your ingredients and let it work its magic.

-Moms, are you looking for an easy side dish to make for your next family gathering?
-Well, look no further than crockpot cheesy potatoes!
+Are you looking for an easy side dish to make for your next family gathering?
+Well, look no further than slow cooker cheesy potatoes!
 They are super easy to make and perfect for family dinners and potlucks.

 Tips & Tricks

-- Do not overcook: These potatoes are best when cooked on low for 4-6 hours.
-They will dry out and get mushy.
-If you cook them too long
+- Do not overcook: This creamy cheesy potatoes recipe is best when cooked on low for 4-6 hours.
+They will dry out and then get mushy if you cook them too long

 - Stir occasionally: It's important to stir the potatoes a few times throughout cooking to prevent them from sticking to the crockpot.